cerse/2019-09-ChancellorsBuilding/README.md

 ## Purpose

-Our primary goal is to invite active and interested RSEs to bootstrap and participate in a local community of practice
+Our primary goal is to invite active and interested RSEs to bootstrap and participate in a local community of practice.

 ##	Venue, Date, Time